Misikerr/Student_Management_System/README.md

 ## Author
 * Misiker Genene
-* You can call me Rio
+* You can call me Rio✌